All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Mistake 2: Skipping resistance training.
 No peptide stack replaces the anti-aging effects of resistance training.
 Lifting weights maintains bone density, preserves muscle mass, improves insulin sensitivity, and stimulates natural GH release.
 A peptide stack without training produces a fraction of the potential benefit.

-Mistake 3: Neglecting sleep optimization.
+Mistake 3: Neglecting sleep improvement.
 GH peptides improve sleep, but only if you give them a chance.
 Going to bed at midnight with screens blazing and injecting CJC-1295/Ipamorelin defeats the purpose.
 Bedtime at 10-10:30 PM in a cool, dark room gives the GH peptides the best environment to work in.

 Mistake 4: Ignoring gut health.
 Poor gut health impairs nutrient absorption, increases inflammation, and undermines the anti-aging effects of every other intervention.
 BPC-157 in your stack addresses this directly, but combining it with a whole-food diet rich in fiber and fermented foods amplifies the benefit.